MicrosoftDocs/windows-powershell-docs/docset/windows/dism/new-windowscustomimage.md

 ### -ConfigFilePath
 Specifies the location of a configuration file that lists exclusions for image capture and compress commands.
-For more information, see [DISM Configuration List and WimScrit.ini Files](http://go.microsoft.com/fwlink/?LinkID=313768).
+For more information, see [DISM Configuration List and WimScript.ini Files](http://go.microsoft.com/fwlink/?LinkID=313768).

 ```yaml
 Type: String